 - 1. The Region contacts the CED Coordinator early during the project scoping phase to screen for active CEDs in the vicinity of the project limits. - 2.
-The CED Coordinator notifies the Region of CEDs located in the project vicinity and determines if a reach analysis was previously prepared, and a conceptual design agreedon by WDFW. - 3.
+The CED Coordinator notifies the Region of CEDs located in the project vicinity and determines if a site and reach assessment was previously prepared, and a conceptual design agreed on by WDFW. - 3.
 The Region determines which deficiencies would be corrected during the proposed transportation project. - 4.
-If stakeholder concurrence on a CED concept has not been completed or is out of date, the CED Coordinator initiates a reach analysis and obtains WDFW agreement on a CED project concept. - 5.
-The Region works with the CED coordinator and hydrologist to ensure the scope is compatible with the concept in CED reach assessment and concurrence. - The Project Office designs, permits, and constructs the CED project as part of the transportation project, with oversight from CED program staff.
+If participant WDFW concurrence on a CED concept has not been completed or is out of date, the CED Coordinator initiates a site and reach analysis and obtains WDFW agreement on a CED project concept. - 5.
+The Region works with the CED coordinator and hydrologist to ensure the scope is compatible with the concept in the CED site and reach assessment and concurrence. - 6.
+The Project Office designs, permits, and constructs the CED project as part of the transportation project, with oversight from CED program staff.